 - or inadequate class standing required to take the course.

-Nonattendance that can lead to a faculty-initiated drop is defined as failure to attend the first class session of a class that meets once weekly, or failure to attend the first two sessions of a class that meets twice weekly.
+Nonattendance that can lead to a faculty-initiated drop is defined as failure to attend the first class session of a class that meets once weekly, or failure to attend one of the first two sessions of a class that meets more than once a week.

 Since online classes meet asynchronously rather than at scheduled times, it is important to clarify within your syllabus how that policy applies to your course.
 Your syllabus and initial email should clearly state: